Deoxyribonucleic Acid (DNA)

 Elongation of Replication

 When the deoxyribonucleic acid strands are separated, the polymerase enzymes can start to synthesize the complementary sequence in each of the strands.
-The polymerase enzyme can add DNA nucleotides to the 3′ end during the elongation process.
+The polymerase enzyme adds DNA nucleotides on the 3′ end during the elongation process.

 The enzyme polymerase has a groove that binds to a single-stranded template DNA and travels one nucleotide at a time.

-• The process will continue until this DNA polymerase molecule reaches the end of the template strand.
+- The process continues until this DNA polymerase molecule reaches the end of the template strand.

 Termination of Replication